Effective Date: July 1, 2025

 Return from FMLA Leave

-Upon return from FMLA leave, most employees will be restored to their original position or to an equivalent position with equivalent pay, benefits and other employment terms.
 Where the leave was because of the employee’s serious health condition, the employee will be required to present a return-to-work authorization from their healthcare provider indicating when they are able to resume work and the employee’s ability to perform the essential functions of their position with or without reasonable accommodation.
+Failure to provide this authorization may delay the employee’s return to work.

 Additional Information